 By moving in stages, you don't rush into a new untested method, and you give everyone plenty of time to learn the new system and make adjustments accordingly.

 Have a Backup Plan

-When you start working on a new upgrade, you should look closely at the process you are trying to change.
+When you start working on a new upgrade, you should look closely at the process you're trying to change.
 How long can your operations run with that system down?
-For something like billing processing, you could possibly go a few weeks without the system running because you do not need that information at all times and can update your records once you relaunch; however, other operations, like anything with financial compliance, need to always be online.
+For something like billing processing, you could possibly go a few weeks without the system running because you don't need that information at all times and can update your records once you relaunch; however, other operations, like anything with financial compliance, need to always be online.

-For urgent operations that cannot shut down, you should expect to pay more for the upgrade so that it goes through more quickly and without a delay.
+For urgent operations that cannot shut down, you should expect to pay more for the upgrade so it goes through more quickly and without a delay.
 You should also have a backup system in place, just in case there are problems during the transition.
-For example, you keep your old system online so you have something to fall back on in case the new system doesn't immediately work as planned or requires a period of testing to ensure it is reliable.
+For example, keep your old system online so you have something to fall back on in case the new system doesn't immediately work as planned or requires a period of testing to ensure it's reliable.

 Enlist a Legacy System Consulting Firm

 Sometimes, launching a legacy modernization while continuing to run operations can be too much for your regular staff to handle.
 One solution is to work with a consulting firm that specializes in these types of upgrades.
 This firm would give you the extra staff you need to continue running your old system while you set up your new system.
 In addition, they have experience with legacy modernization and can help you troubleshoot any problems with your upgrade while it's being installed and down the line if other problems crop up after launch.

 Upgrading your financial systems will take some work, but it is not something you should fear.
 By following this blueprint, you can modernize without hurting operations or your department's productivity.